hegde-atri/old-hegdeatri-dot-com/src/content/posts/nushell/index.md

 I am now on a road to convert as many programs as I can to those written in Rust/C or something that is **blazingly fast** Here is the list of alternatives that I use, that are either written in Rust or is compatible with nushell.

-If you have any alternatives that I haven't heard about,
+If you have any alternatives that I haven't heard about, let me know in the comments!

 - zoxide: (written in rust🦀) Inspired by `z` and `autojump`.
 - fnm: (written in rust🦀) Fast and Simple node manager, my replacement of choice for `NVM`.